 Connect Four

-Just like the classic game, Connect Four can play on paper, too.
+Just like the classic game, Connect Four can be played on paper, too.
 Set up a grid with six rows and seven columns.
 One player is O and the other is X. The object is to get four in a row horizontally, vertically, or diagonally.
 However, you may only mark a space with an X or an O that is the lowest in the column.

 More fun games to play on paper